LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/naming-functions.rst

 Use Verb/Noun Pairs When Applicable
 -----------------------------------

 A function carries out an action, and it often produces some specific output or effect.
-Therefore, using verb/noun pairs can go a long way toward making it clear what a functions does.
+Therefore, using a verb/noun pair can go a long way toward making it clear what a function does.
 A good verb can describe the action, and a good noun can describe the output, or the object that is being affected by the function.

 .. admonition:: Example